trescenzi/dice-n-easy/README.md

 ## Serving

-`dice-n-easy`'s Heroku branch is serup to be by Heroku.
+`dice-n-easy`'s Heroku branch is setup to be served by Heroku.
 All that's required is to set the token environment variable and make sure you have a worker dyno turned on.
 The following variables are available for additional customization: